 When your plate is too full, writing naturally takes a backseat.
 I had to step back and re-evaluate my commitments before I could find space to write again.

 If your days are packed with to-do lists and responsibilities, try lightening your load.
-Simplifying your schedule, even in small ways, can help you make space for writing again.
+Simplifying your schedule, even in small ways.

 Ways to Re-ignite Your Writing Flow